 \subsection{Visual Condition Comparison}

-Apart from the comparisons via training data and inference methods, we also conducted some qualitative comparisons to prior works such as WAN 2.1 \cite{wan2025wan}, Bokeh Diffusion \cite{fortes2025bokeh}, and \cite{Yuan_2024_GenPhoto}. \cref{fig:compare} compares the condition ability of different workflow, text-based prompting in the T2V backbone (WAN 2.1) exhibits significant semantic entanglement.
-This is particularly evident in the Shutter Speed test (Row 1), where the baseline either struggles to associate shutter speed changes with motion blur, or generates a lower-fidelity scene by creating a ``metalic" door instead of the requested glass one.
+Apart from the comparisons via training data and inference methods, we also conduct qualitative comparisons against WAN 2.1~\cite{wan2025wan}, Bokeh Diffusion~\cite{fortes2025bokeh}, and Generative Photography~\cite{Yuan_2024_GenPhoto}. \cref{fig:compare} compares the conditioning ability of different workflows.
+Text-based prompting in the T2V backbone (WAN 2.1) exhibits significant semantic entanglement.
+This is particularly evident in the Shutter Speed test (Row 1), where the baseline either struggles to associate shutter speed changes with motion blur, or generates a lower-fidelity scene by creating a ``metallic'' door instead of the requested glass one.
 A similar entanglement occurs in the Temperature test (Row 3), where the baseline misinterprets color temperature as weather, incorrectly altering the scene's environment (e.g., adding snow) rather than its color tone.
 Our method overcomes these shortcomings by correctly applying the physical effect of shutter speed (motion blur) without this semantic or fidelity confusion.
 Furthermore, for Aperture (Row 2), our model generates high-fidelity bokeh effects comparable to specialized, data-intensive baselines such as Bokeh Diffusion \cite{fortes2025bokeh} and Generative Photography \cite{Yuan_2024_GenPhoto}.
 These results validate our central hypothesis: our data-efficient synthetic training achieves robust physical disentanglement via a low-rank adapter, eluding the limitations of entangled text prompts and rivaling the quality of data-heavy methods.
-The supplementary material (see \Cref{sec:gallery}) provides a number of additional examples (as videos) of our method that demonstrate the consistency of on a range of control values.
+The supplementary material (see \Cref{sec:gallery}) provides a number of additional examples (as videos) of our method that demonstrate the consistency on a range of control values.